AtomGraph/Web-Client/README.md

 No permanent storage!
 ---------------------

-Graphity Client does *not* include a permanent RDF storage.
-Therefore creating/updating data will have no effect.
+Graphity Client does *not* include permanent RDF storage.
+By default it is configured to read the dataset from a file, therefore creating/updating data will have no effect.

 In order to store data permanently, you need to set up a [triplestore](http://en.wikipedia.org/wiki/Triplestore) and configure the webapp with its SPARQL endpoint.
 For open-source, we recommend trying Jena's [TDB](http://jena.apache.org/documentation/tdb/); for commercial, see [Dydra](http://dydra.com).